marcoguerini/CONAN/README.md

 -->

 ## License
-This resource can be used for research purposes.
-Please cite the publication above if you use it.
+These resources can be used for research purposes.
+Please cite the corresponding publication if you use it.